herokkk/XBRL_Browser/README.md

 # XBRL_Browser
-Use the attached file gaap.xml to test this project.
+Drag the attached file gaap.xml to your laptop and use it to test this project.